The Ecological Impact of Wolf Reintroduction to Britain

 Wolves in Białowieża Forest

 Site Guide Plants & Animals Wolves in Białowieża Forest The forest’s apex predator — ecology, behaviour and where their territories lie.
-How are the wolves in Białowieża Forest and where can they be found?
-These are the most common questions I get asked by visitors to the forest.
-The wolves here are some of the […]
+How are the wolves in Białowieża Forest, and where can they be found?
+These are the most common questions I get asked by visitors.
+The wolves here are among the best-studied in the world, […]

 Where to find the best-preserved parts of Białowieża Primeval Forest

-Site Guide General Information Best-preserved parts of the forest Where to find the oldest, least disturbed old-growth in Europe’s last primeval forest.
+Białowieża Site Guide General Information Where Are the Best-Preserved Parts of the Forest?
+How to find old-growth forest in a landscape transformed by a century of logging.
 The past century of logging has transformed Białowieża Primeval Forest into a mosaic of natural and plantation forest.
-Fortunately there’s still plenty of natural (old-growth) forest to see, but to find it, you […]
+Fortunately there’s still plenty of natural (old-growth) forest to see, […]